To apply to the Paralegal Studies certificate program, please complete the Cal State Apply online application.

 Follow the admissions procedures listed on the Center for Global Engagement How to Apply for Academic Certificate Programs page.
 Students will be notified of their admission status by the admissions coordinator.

-The total cost of the program is approximately $8,990 a $50 non-refundable application fee.
+The total cost of the program is approximately $8,990.
 Most courses are $299 per unit.
 Lab fees are added for courses that require computer lab sessions.
 Students pay for courses on a semester-by-semester basis only.
 Additional costs for texts and materials vary by course from approximately $50 to $150.

 |Certificate Program||Course Fees||Annual Living Expenses*||Total Fees*|